AceGodAllDay/AceGodAllDay.github.io/README.md

 # PersonalWebsite
-This is my personal website showcasing my skills and what I have done
+This is my personal website showcasing my skills and what I have done duirng my school year.